click

 Transient Receptor Potential Melastatin 8 (TRPM8) ion channels are expressed on corneal cold thermosensory neurons and are responsible for regulating tear production.12-14

-Review our infographic for more information about TRPM8.
+Review our infographic and video for more information about TRPM8.

 References: